Mid-Atlantic Ridge is in the middle of the Atlantic Ocean

-The Mid Atlantic Ridge is a huge chain of underwater mountains that runs down the middle of the Atlantic Ocean.
+The ridge is a huge chain of underwater mountains that runs down the middle of the Atlantic Ocean.
 The chain runs from Bouvet island near the North Pole 6,200 miles to just below South Africa.

 The Mid-Atlantic Ridge is a divergent boundary where crustal plates are separating.
 How magma oozing up from the mantle flows into a rift valley between the two plates forming the mountain range.
 The mountain range is part of the mid ocean ridge that is approximately 25,000 miles long.